Need a little indulgence and a slice of big nature escapism? This four-day seaside adventure will tick all the boxes.

 Apollo Bay as a town is stunning and meandering up the beach and getting sand in between your toes is therapy in itself.
-For brunch, a crepe and coffee at Waves Café is not to be missed and a great way to set the flow for your day.

 A return walk from town to Marriners Lookout takes about 1.5 hours, or, if you want to cheat because you’re running short of time…you can drive up to the lookout car park to take a shorter 20 minute return walk.
 A must-do, the lookout offers expansive views across the town and Southern Ocean, merely put, it will take your breath away!

 Dooley’s Premium Ice Cream is something that needs to be experienced slowly and repeatedly.
 The Dooley’s shop wall is plastered with Australian Dairy Awards and it’s easy to understand why!
 Dooley’s ice-cream is absolutely the BEST ice cream we have ever had!
 You can try-before-you-buy so that there’s no reason to share…and you are likely to discover that vegemite and chilli ice creams are surprisingly yummy.